A sufficient connectivity condition for rigidity and global rigidity of linearly constrained frameworks in $\mathbb{R}^2$: Introduction

 \section{Introduction}

-A (2-dimensional) bar-and-joint framework is a pair $(G,p)$ where $G=(V,E)$ is a simple graph and $p:\rightarrow \R^2$ is a map which is called the {\em realisation} map of the framework $(G,p)$.
+A (2-dimensional) {\em bar-and-joint framework} is a pair $(G,p)$ where $G=(V,E)$ is a simple graph and $p:V\rightarrow \R^2$ is a map which is called the {\em realisation} map of the framework $(G,p)$.
 The framework $(G,p)$ is called {\em rigid} if every continuous motion which fixes the edge lengths is a congruence of $\R^2$.
 Determining whether a framework $(G,p)$ is rigid is NP-hard \cite{A}.
-The problem is easier to deal with when $p$ is {\em generic}, that is algebraically independent over $\mathbb{Q}$.
+The problem is easier to deal with when $p$ is {\em generic}, that is the multiset of coordinates of $p$ is algebraically independent over $\mathbb{Q}$.
 The rigidity of such frameworks only depends on the underlying graph $G$ \cite{AR}.

-The {\em rigidity matrix} $R(G,p)$ of $(G,p)$ is a $|E|\times 2|V|$ matrix such that the row indexed by an edge $e=uv$ has $p(u)-p(v)$ and $p(v)-p(u)$ in the two columns indexed by $u$ and $v$ and zeros elsewhere.
+The {\em rigidity matrix} $R(G,p)$ of $(G,p)$ is a $|E|\times 2|V|$ matrix for which each edge in $E$ corresponds to a row and each vertex in $V$ corresponds to two columns such that in the row indexed by an edge $e=uv$ we have $p(u)-p(v)$, respectively $p(v)-p(u)$ in the two columns indexed by $u$, respectively $v$ and zeros elsewhere.
 We can construct a matroid $\calR(G,p)$ on $E$ from $R(G,p)$ by defining a set $F\subseteq E$ to be independent in $\calR(G,p)$ if the set of rows of $R(G,p)$ corresponding to the edges in $F$ is linearly independent.
 A framework $(G,p)$ is {\em infinitesimally rigid} if $\rank R(G,p)=2|V|-3$ or equivalently if $E$ has rank $2|V|-3$ in $\calR(G,p)$.
 Since the rigidity of $(G,p)$ depends only on the underlying graph $G$ when $p$ is generic, we can talk about the rigidity of a graph $G$.
 A graph $G$ is {\em rigid} as a bar-and-joint framework if there exists a generic $p$ for which $(G,p)$ is infinitesimally rigid.
-2-dimensional rigid graphs are characterised by Pollaczek-Geiringer \cite{PG} and rediscovered by Laman \cite{L}.
+The graphs which are rigid as a bar-and-joint framework in $\R^2$ are characterised by Pollaczek-Geiringer \cite{PG} and rediscovered by Laman \cite{L}.
 Using the fact that generic frameworks give rise to the same matroid, we can define the generic {\em rigidity matroid} $\calR_2(G)$ of $G$ by setting $\calR_2(G)=\calR(G,p)$ for some generic $p$.
 A characterisation of the rank function $r_2$ of $\calR_2$ is given by Lov\'asz and Yemini \cite{LY} which is given below.
 The technical definitions in the theorem below will be given in Section \ref{sec:main}. \begin{thm} \cite{LY} Let $G=(V,E)$ be a simple graph.
 Then